wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-wis2-over-mqtt.md

 # Connecting to WIS2 over MQTT

-!!!
-Learning outcomes
+!!! abstract "Learning outcomes"

-    By the end of this session, you will be able to:
+    By the end of this practical session, you will be able to:

     - connect to the WIS2 Global Broker using MQTT Explorer
     - review the WIS2 topic structure